Dog Dementia Symptoms and Treatment

 Managing your dog’s condition

 Make sure to stick to your vet-approved daily routine and diet; any changes may confuse your pet further.
 Try to keep your dog’s environment virtually the same – bed, food, and water in the same place, and if possible, avoid moving furniture around.
-Check-ups twice a year will help your veterinarian monitor your pet’s condition and note if the disease is progressing or has stabilized.
-Keep a close eye on your dog’s behavior, and schedule an appointment with your vet if you notice any sudden changes.
+Check-ups with your veterinarian twice a year will help your veterinarian monitor your pet’s condition and determine if the disease is progressing, has stabilized or if further intervention is needed.
+Keep a close eye on your dog’s behavior, and schedule an appointment with your veterinarian if you notice any sudden changes.

 Dog dementia can be a difficult illness for a pet parent to come to terms with.
-There is no cure, but dietary changes and a stable routine can make it easier for your pet and prevent CCD from progressing.
-Keep loving and enjoying the company of your best friend; with the proper care, you both can still look forward to much more time together.
+There is no cure, but dietary changes, a stable routine and medication can make it easier for your pet and prevent CCD from progressing.
+Keep loving and enjoying the company of your best friend; with the proper care, you both can still look forward to more time together.